Chart Color Schemes

 The exceptional employment performance in Flagstaff Hill places it among Australia's strongest labour markets

-Flagstaff Hill has an educated workforce with prominent representation in essential services sectors.
-Its unemployment rate was 1.5% as of AreaSearch data aggregation.
+Flagstaff Hill has an educated workforce with significant representation in essential services sectors.
+Its unemployment rate is 1.5%, with estimated employment growth of 3.5% over the past year (AreaSearch data).

 Frequently Asked Questions - Employment